 Contracting Officers and Airmen are typically stationed with Mission Support Centers and are responsible for managing and executing operational acquisition solutions, across the Air Force enterprise.
 These Air Force professionals help prepare, negotiate and award contracts to qualified vendors as well as evaluate their performances to ensure that the money we spend is put to its best possible use.
 They are on the front line of waste, fraud, and abuse.

-Manages, performs, and administers contracting functions for commodities, services, and construction using simplified acquisition procedures, negotiation, and other approved methods.
-Uses automated contracting systems to prepare, process, and analyze transactions and products.
-Acts as business advisor, buyer, negotiator, administrator, and contracting officer.
-Supports all functions of contingency operations.
+These contracting / business managers perform, and administer contracting functions for commodities, services, and construction using simplified acquisition procedures, negotiation, and other approved methods.
+They use automated contracting systems to prepare, process, and analyze transactions and products.
+Contracting Officers and Airmen act as business advisors, buyers, negotiators, and administrators.
+They support all functions of contingency operations.
+Air Force LInk

 Duties and Responsibilities:

 Advises government and contractor personnel on contracting-related issues.
 Obtains data on marketing trends, supply sources, and trade information.
 Prepares memoranda, determinations, and findings, justifications, and approvals.
 Documents contracting files.
 Prepares documents, processes transactions, and maintains files applicable to automated contracting systems and other electronic methods.
 Analyzes statistical data pertinent to contracting functions.
 Ensures contractors comply with bonding, insurance, and tax requirements, as applicable.
 Supports studies pursuant to competitive sourcing.